eegli/tinyparse/docs/quickstart.md

   });
 ```

-To allow the user to get help, we register metadata such as the app name, a summary, and a help command.
-We also register which flags trigger the help text.
+To allow the user to get help, we register metadata such as the app name, a summary as well as version and help commands.
 All of this is optional but recommended.
 If you do not specify a help command, Tinyparse will not assume one for you.

 ```ts
 const parser = new Parser()